homata123/Shopee-crawler/README.md

 Steps to run:

-0. Install requirements.txt by: pip install -r requirements.txt
+0. Create folder ./data/ and ./temp/.
+Install requirements.txt by: pip install -r requirements.txt

 1. Change config params such as items per page, driver version, enable_cdp_events in get_items.py file

 2. Running main.py file : python main.py

 *Notes* : Some sample data files which i have get are 'output_cates.json'; 'output_shops.json' and 'the_deme.json' which save raw item data of 'https://shopee.vn/the_deme' shop .